bloominstituteoftechnology/java-SnackBar/README.md

 ### VendingMachine Class Specs

-Vending machine has fields (so knows):
+VendingMachine has fields (so knows):

 * maxId - keep track of last used vending machine id
 * id - automatically generated field
 * name

-Vending Machine has methods (so can):
+VendingMachine has methods (so can):

 * get id
 * set and get name